cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

        ssize_t write(int fd, const void *buf, size_t count);
 ```

 The write system call takes three arguments.
 Instead of passing parameters on the stack (as happens with function calls in IA32), they are passed via general purpose registers.
 The syscall number is placed in eax, and arguments are placed in ebx, ecx, edx, esi, edi, and ebp - up to six arbitrary arguments.
-With that, we know that the fd (file descriptor) argument will be placed in ebx, the buffer 'buf' (the data to be written to the file descriptor) into ecx, and finally 'count' (the number of bytes to be written) to the file descriptor.
+With that, we know that the file descriptor argument will be placed in ebx, a pointer to the data to be written to the file descriptor into ecx, and finally the number of bytes to be written to the file descriptor into edx.

 A C representation of the system call might look as follows:
 ```